by Tara Springett

 While most people are prepared for the awakening of their libido, virtually nobody is prepared for the awakening of kundalini.
 It is the very idea that kundalini is an outside force that has entered our body that will throw up all sorts of uncomfortable symptoms because we are trying, consciously or unconsciously, to resist it.

-The solution is to embrace the kundalini energy as our own self and give up the idea of getting rid of it.
+The solution for all problems that constitute the kundalini syndrome is to embrace the kundalini energy as our own self and give up the idea of getting rid of it.
 Ultimately, kundalini is pure energy that can used for good or bad purposes.
 If we learn to channel this heightened energy into loving projects and spiritual development, we will be extremely happy and successful in the long-term.
 Most people benefit from the guidance of an experienced mentor to achieve this goal.

 Tara Springett is a fully qualified and licensed psychotherapist and Buddhist teacher who has specialised in working with people with kundalini syndrome.